joelgardner/Kiko-plus/_posts/2017-06-30-part4-backend-microservices-architecture.md

 In `server/src/services/storage`:

-`npm init -- yes && npm i --save folktale mongodb ramda seneca shortid`
+`npm init --yes && npm i --save folktale mongodb ramda seneca shortid`

 This will create `storage/package.json` and add the service's dependencies.
 Additionally, we will remove them from `server/package.json` (which we will keep, as it contains all the Babel stuff we don't need to include in the service-specific `package.json` files).

 What about our shared/common code in the `bnb-book-util` folder?
 We'll take the easy way and add `bnb-book-util` as a local dependency to `storage/package.json`.
-But first, we must add (yet another!) `package.json` file in the `bnb-book-util` folder, because `npm` requires it to install it as a dependency in other packages.
+But first, we must add (yes, another) `package.json` file to the `bnb-book-util` folder, because `npm` requires it to install it as a dependency in other packages.
 To do so, run the following inside the `bnb-book-util` directory:

 `npm init --yes && npm install folktale`